Strawberry Applesauce Jello Recipe with Sprite

 Ingredients

-- 12 ounces Sprite or other clear soda beverage
+- 12 ounces Sprite or 7 Up or other clear soda beverage

 - 1 cup whipped topping